Pierre Andre

-Mohd Pierre Andre Nazarul Andre (born 17 March 1985) is a Malaysian actor, director and writer.
+Muhammad Pierre Andre bin Nazrul Andre (born 17 March 1985) is a Malaysian actor, director and writer, born of mixed Malay-French descent.

 His role as Reza in the 2005 film Gol & Gincu was his first major role.
 Since then, he has since appeared in other films and TV series, as well written a screenplay, and directed his first movie.
 After his last directed movie, Kecoh Primadona Kena Hantu was released in 2016, Andre went on indefinite hiatus from showbiz.

 Personal life

 He is the eldest child of the Malaysian actress Khatijah Tan and her husband, Nazarul Andre (born Philip Harry-Andre), who is of French descent.
 His younger brother is the Malaysian actor and director, Mikail Andre.

 After becoming engaged on 9 February 2013, Andre married Siti Nur Hidayah Hashim on 23 June 2013.
 He has a daughter from that marriage.